Hallock State Park Preserve: History

-The property that was to become Hallock State Park Preserve was formerly used for illegal sand mining during the 1960s, and was once intended to host a nuclear power plant planned by the Long Island Lighting Company during the 1970s.
+The property that was to become Hallock State Park Preserve was formerly used for illegal sand mining during the 1960s, and was once intended to host the Jamesport Nuclear Power Plant planned by the Long Island Lighting Company during the 1970s.
 KeySpan Energy took ownership of the land in 1998.

 It was purchased by New York State from KeySpan Energy in 2002 for $16 million; the purchase also included an additional 300 acre adjacent to the future park land.
 Although the park officially opened as Jamesport State Park in 2005, legal access to the undeveloped park was restricted until official trails and a welcome center could be constructed.

 A master plan was adopted for the park in 2010, at which time the park's name was changed from Jamesport State Park to Hallock State Park Preserve.
 The name change was intended to address the fact that the park was not located in nearby Jamesport; instead the park was named after a pond on the property.

 Impending development of the park's facilities was announced in 2014 after $3 million in funding was secured in the state's budget.
 The state funds joined an additional $3.9 million of development money that was received from selling the adjacent 300 acre parcel as protected farmland.